-I may not say this if you visited your hurtful in-laws or family members hourly, daily, or even weekly.
-But I think it’s better for an emotionally strong, healthy woman to visit a toxic mother-in-law a few times a year than to avoid her altogether – especially if her husband wants to.
+You need to decide what’s best for you and your marriage.
+But, I think it’s better for an emotionally strong, healthy woman to visit a toxic mother-in-law a few times a year than to avoid her altogether – especially if your husband wants to see his mom.

-Be aware of your in-laws’ or family members’ own hurts, wounds, mistakes
+3. Be aware of your family’s hurts, wounds, mistakes

 Parents, including in-laws, have wounds that make them act in hurtful ways to the family members they love.
 They don’t behave in loving, caring and supportive ways – perhaps they can’t.

-One tip for visiting hurtful family members is to think about and discuss how they were raised, what hardships they endured, and how they coped.
-Talk to your partner; try talking to your hurtful family members.
-What’s the worst that could happen?
+One peace-loving way to embrace hurtful in laws who ignore you is to think about and discuss how they were raised, what hardships they endured, and how they coped.
+Talk to your husband about his family’s past.
+You might even try talking to your hurtful in laws.

 Very few people – including difficult parents – are bad through and through.
 Give them credit where credit is due.
 Focus on the good, and shake off the bad.

-For more practical, specific tips on visiting family members who drive you crazy, read 6 Tips for Toxic Relatives – How to Handle Family Problems.
+For more practical tips on visiting family members or in-laws who ignore or hurt you, read 6 Tips for Toxic Relatives – How to Handle Family Problems.